Communication 30/2017 N.R. v. Paraguay

 Outline of the Substantive Issues

 The communication was submitted by the author (N.R), a national of Argentina, on behalf of his daughter (C.R.), for alleged violations of articles 3, 4, 5, 9, paragraph 3, 10, paragraph 2, 18 and 19 of the Convention.
 For an undetermined time, the author maintained a relationship with L.R.R., a Paraguayan national, as a result of which a girl (C.R.) was born in La Plata (Argentina).
 In June 2009, 11 days after the birth of her daughter, L.R.R. left with her for her hometown, Asunción (Paraguay), where they established their residence.
 The author occasionally travelled to Paraguay while the girl was young to visit her.
 The author explained that no custody decision was ever made, but that it was the girl’s mother who had de facto custody of her.
-On an undetermined date, the mother decided to rebuild his life and began to prevent contact between the author and his daughter.
+On an undetermined date, the mother decided to rebuild her life and began to prevent contact between the author and his daughter.
 The author explained that, due to the mother´s intransigence, he was unable to maintain regular communication with his daughter.
 On February 16, 2015, the author filed a “relationship regime” procedure before the court.
 He requested that his daughter be able to communicate with him by telephone, and that she could make trips to Argentina that would be paid for by the author.
 On April 30, 2015, the Court issued final judgment, establishing a communication and visitation regime.

 The author alleged that, since the decision on communication and visitation regime was granted, there was a systematic failure to comply with the court order.
 On October 5, 2015, the author promoted the judgment of execution of sentence and since then, he denounced the failure to comply with the decision before the specialised court on children and adolescents in two occasions (December 24th 2015 and January 6th 2016).
 The author also filed complaints for delay of justice on April 29, 2015 and February 24, 2016 and the adoption of precautionary measures by the State Party's courts on April 22 and 29, 2015 and January 6, 2016, without obtaining a response.